justinkjchang/ApartmentHunt/README.md

-# simple-angular-seed — a very basic and simple seed for AngularJS apps
+# Apartment Hunt Visualization

+This project is a simple web application that will help visualize the pros and cons of various apartments, including distance to work, rent price per month, sq. ft., etc. It's built using [AngularJS](http://angularjs.org/), and took advantage of [simple angular seed](https://github.com/reinaldo13/simple-angular-seed), which is a basic skeleton for general AngularJS applications.

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly start your angular webapp projects.